mahdi-b/symTyper_docs/Web.rst

    SymTyper Results Main Screen

 ==================   ============
-Section              Definication
+Section              Description
 ==================   ============
 Clades		     Shows the breakdown of clades per sample.
-The results can be viewed or download as a matrix or show as a piechart per sample.
+The results can be viewed or download as a matrix or show as a piechart per sample
-Subtypes	     Shows the breakdowns of sybtypes per sample.
-The results can be viewed independently for the perfect, unique and  ShortNew subtypes.
+Subtypes	     Shows the breakdowns of subtypes per sample.
+The results can be viewed independently for the :ref:`perfect`, :ref:`unique` and  :ref:`ShortNew` subtypes
-		     The difference between these three categories is described  :ref:`unique`.
-Multiples	     This graphs shows the disctribution of sequences for each clade contaning multiple hits.
+Multiples	     The graphs shows the distribution of sequences for each clade contaning multiple hits.
 The definition of a Multiple hits is described in the :ref:`multiples` section
-Trees		     Described the breakdown of number of sequences assigned to internal nodes of the tree the clde tree per sample.
-The tree representation show the combined counts for all
+Trees		     Describes the breakdown of the number of sequences assigned to the internal nodes, and the clades per sample.
+The tree representation show the combined count for all
 		     the samples
-Breakdown	     Shows the Sunburst represrntation of Clade and sutypes by Tree
+Breakdown	     Shows a Sunburst representation of the Clades and subtypes by sample
 ==================   ============